bitovi/academy/src/typescript/1-why-typescript.md

 The __learn-typescript__ repository also tests to make sure your solution works.

-✏️ Once you've completed all of the previous steps, run the following to make sure your solution works:
+✏️ Once you’ve completed all of the previous steps, run the following to make sure your solution works:

 ```shell
 npm run 0-why